-Suppose you own a consumer staples stock whose current price is below your cost basis, and while you're not convinced that it will come back over the short term, you still believe in the long-term prospects for all or some part of the consumer staples sector.
-In essence, you no longer think the fundamental prospects for this specific company are strong, but you still think the industry has strong prospects and are looking for more diversified exposure to the industry.
+Suppose you own a utilities stock whose current price is below your cost basis, and while you're not convinced that it will come back over the short term, you still believe in the long-term prospects for all or some part of the utilities sector.
+Basically, you no longer think the prospects for this specific company are strong, but you still think the sector has strong prospects and are looking for more diversified exposure to it.

 Similarly, if you bought a dividend-paying stock to generate income for your portfolio, but the stock has an unrealized loss in your account, you may want to sell the stock and replace it with a diversified dividend-focused ETF.
 In doing so, you may be able to generate the desired tax effect—incurring a loss to offset gains—while improving the diversification of your portfolio and still generating income.
 Make sure you understand the impact that this change will have on the risk and return characteristics of your overall portfolio.
 Evaluate the fundamental prospects for the position you own and determine if you still want to own it.
 Then, and only then, you might consider the tax implications.